NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/readFromSmartContract.rst

     export default Transfer;

 ``TransferController`` is the controller function for token transactions.
-In ``TransferController.js``, it first imports the neccessary dependencies and UI components.
+In ``TransferController.js``, it first imports the necessary dependencies and UI components.
 Then it defines the ``balance`` state  and assign the initial value of 0: ::

     const [balance, setBalance] = useState('0');